-An interactive H5P element has been excluded from this version of the text.
-You
+An interactive or media element has been excluded from this version of the text.
+You can view it online here:

 Learning theories

 In order to be able to put effective online teaching strategies into practice it is useful to have a basic understanding of the theories behind these practices.